- Adjust your payment process to be client-centric. Offer a variety of tools and payment options to accommodate customer needs.

-Attracting people to your business is a big challenge—but it's only part of the feat when it comes to converting prospects into paying (and ideally, repeat) clients.
+Attracting people to your business is a big challenge, but it's only part of the feat when it comes to converting prospects into paying (and, ideally, repeat) clients.

-Though it might not be the first thing on your mind when it comes to selling, the payment process is vital to your the well-being of your business.
+Though it might not be the first thing on your mind when it comes to selling, the payment process is vital to the well-being of your business.
 Depending on the type of business you run, getting paid can look a little different, and some methods of payment processing are more user-friendly than others.

-You may give customers a host of payment tools at checkout—but are they in sync with their existing payment behavior?
-As the experts at ColumnFive Media report, 56 percent of online shoppers expect to see a variety of payment options.
+You may give customers a host of payment tools at checkout, but are they in sync with their existing payment behavior?
+As the experts at Column Five Media report, 56% of online shoppers expect to see a variety of payment options.

 If you've ever stepped into an establishment that accepts cash only or mandates a minimum purchase in order to use a credit card, you've experienced payment processes that benefit the business rather than its customers.

 The ideal payment processes are rooted in the preferences of your customer – not those of your staff, or even your ideal business model.

 In some cases, the process your customer prefers isn't necessarily intuitive.
-For example, though self-service payment kiosks that allow the customer to control their checkout experience may seem like a customer-facing benefit, a comScore study on shopper preferences revealed that the majority of European customers prefer checking out with a sales associate, even when they have the option to buy online or pay at a self-serve terminal.
+For example, though self-service payment kiosks that allow the customer to control their checkout experience may seem like a customer-facing benefit, a Comscore study of shopper preferences revealed that the majority of European customers prefer checking out with a sales associate, even when they have the option to buy online or pay at a self-serve terminal.

-Making your payment processes easier for customers to use begins with knowing how they buy—including the type of device they use, the place(s) they tend to be when they purchase, and the payment tools with which they're familiar.
+Making your payment processes easier for customers to use begins with knowing how they buy, including the type of device they use, the place(s) they tend to be when they purchase, and the payment tools with which they're familiar.

-Customers who pay using mobile devices, for example, will have a different payment experience – in terms of screen size, device functionality, and the ease with which they can input payment information – than a person who is at a physical point of sale, or buying online from a desktop computer.
-To ease payment for these many different types of customers, you must know who they are, and give them the experience that meets their needs.
+Customers who pay using mobile devices, for example, will have a different payment experience – in terms of screen size, device functionality, and the ease with which they can input payment information – than a person who is at a physical point of sale or buying online from a desktop computer.
+To ease payment for these many different types of customers, you must know who they are and give them the experience that meets their needs.

-What you sell influences the customer's perception of “ease of use” in payment, too.
-As experts at SearchEngineLand report, the 29 percent of respondents to an xAd/Telemetrics survey who said their smartphone is a "critical tool" in their shopping experience prioritized their ability to apply coupons or special deals during checkout more when they were purchasing from a restaurant than they did when making an entertainment-related or technology purchase.
+What you sell influences the customer's perception of ease of use in payment too.
+As experts at Search Engine Watch report, 29% of respondents to an xAd/Telmetrics survey who said their smartphone is a "critical tool" in their shopping experience prioritized their ability to apply coupons or special deals during checkout more when they were purchasing from a restaurant than they did when making an entertainment-related or technology purchase.

-Test your payment process for the simplest experience—removing any distraction that could lead your customer to give up.
-Ensure that the payment process looks and feels like the rest of your brand – even if you use a third-party payment processor that takes the customer to a different site for secure processing).
+Test your payment process for the simplest experience, removing any distraction that could lead your customer to give up.
+Ensure that the payment process looks and feels like the rest of your brand – even if you use a third-party payment processor that takes the customer to a different site for secure processing.